tomicmilica95/greenstate/README.md

 Welcome to My Project!😊

 Docker Setup

-Docker Setup
-Clone the Code:
+Clone the Code.
 Start by pulling the code from the repository.

 Run Docker:
 Open your terminal and execute the following command: docker-compose up